Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 What Does a BEL Ball Python Look Like

-BEL ball pythons are typically all-white or very pale colored snakes with striking blue eyes.
+BEL ball pythons are typically all-white or pale-colored snakes with striking blue eyes.

 While most people prefer BEL ball pythons with pure white skin, some have a light gray head, a black smudge on their head, or even a pale yellow line running down their dorsal region.